ipfs/specs/src/unixfs.md

 To resolve a path inside a HAMT:

 1. Hash the filename using the hash function specified in `decode(PBNode.Data).hashType`
-2. Pop `log2(fanout)` bits from the hash digest (lowest/least significant bits first), then hex encode those bits using little endian to form the bucket prefix.
+2. Pop `log2(fanout)` bits from the hash digest (most significant bits first), then hex encode those bits to form the bucket prefix.
 The prefix MUST use uppercase hex characters (00-FF, not 00-ff)
 3. Find the link whose `Name` starts with this hex prefix:
    - If `Name` equals the prefix exactly → this is a sub-shard, follow the link and repeat from step 2
    - If `Name` equals prefix + filename → target found
    - If no matching prefix → file not in directory
 4. When following to a sub-shard, continue consuming bits from the same hash

-Note: Empty intermediate shards are typically collapsed during deletion operations to maintain consistency and avoid having HAMT structures that differ based on insertion/deletion history.
+Note: Intermediate shards left empty or with a single entry are collapsed during deletion operations to maintain consistency and avoid having HAMT structures that differ based on insertion/deletion history.

 :::note